JadenGregory/Cyclist-Divvy-Bikes/README.md

 Once the datasets are merged its important to check for any error or faults in the data.

-This will be a good time to check if columns were properly named and in their appropriate data types, know the exact number of records that we are dealing with and get initial summary statistics.
+This will be a good time to check if columns were properly named and in their appropriate data types, and know the exact number of records that we are dealing with and get initial summary statistics.

 ````
 # List of Column Names